Phrogz/visual-scxml-editor/docs/attributes.md

 This file documents the custom attributes added for visualization.
-All attributes are in the namespace `http://phrogz.net/ns/visual-scxml-editor`, usually denote with the namespace prefix `viz`.
+All attributes are in the namespace `http://phrogz.net/visual-scxml`, usually denoted with the namespace prefix `viz`.

 The names and values are intentionally somewhat terse to limit the amount of text added to what should be a human-readable and human-editable XML file.